Everyone has the right to live their life free from violence, fear and abuse. All adults have the right to be protected from harm or exploitation.

 - Modern Slavery encompasses slavery, human trafficking; forced labour and domestic servitude.
 Traffickers and slave masters use whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment

-- Discriminatory abuse including racist, sexist, that based on a person's disability, culture and other forms of harassment, slurs or similar treatment
+- Discriminatory abuse including racist, sexist, based on a person's disability, culture and other forms of harassment, slurs or similar treatment

 - Organisational abuse (previously known as institutional abuse) Neglect and poor professional practice in care settings also need to be taken into account.
 It may take the form of isolated incidents of poor practice at one end of the spectrum, through to pervasive ill treatment or gross misconduct at the other.
 It can occur when the routines, systems, communications and norms of an institution compel individuals to sacrifice their preferred lifestyle and cultural diversity to the needs of that institution.
 Repeated instances of poor care may be an indication of more serious problems